AdobeDocs/experience-manager-65.en/help/forms/using/custom-submit-action-form.md

 seo-title: Writing custom Submit action for adaptive forms
 description: AEM Forms lets you create custom Submit action for Adaptive forms.
 This article describes the procedure to add custom Submit action for Adaptive forms.
 seo-description: AEM Forms lets you create custom Submit action for Adaptive forms.
 This article describes the procedure to add custom Submit action for Adaptive forms.
-uuid: fd8e1dac-b997-4e86-aaf6-3507edcb3070
+uuid: c98947b1-21db-47d0-8f94-2ab668a477fc
 content-type: reference
-products: SG_EXPERIENCEMANAGER/6.5/FORMS
+products: SG_EXPERIENCEMANAGER/6.4/FORMS
 topic-tags: customization
-discoiquuid: 2a2e1156-4a54-4b0a-981c-d527fe22a27e
+discoiquuid: 607b2242-d81c-4e7a-9e56-e6dabffccbb6
-docset: aem65

 ---

-# Writing custom Submit action for adaptive forms{#writing-custom-submit-action-for-adaptive-forms}
+# Writing custom Submit action for adaptive forms {#writing-custom-submit-action-for-adaptive-forms}

 Adaptive forms require Submit actions to process user-specified data.
 A Submit action determines the task performed on the data that you submit using an adaptive form.
-Adobe Experience Manager (AEM) includes [OOTB Submit actions](../../forms/using/configuring-submit-actions.md) that demonstrate custom tasks you can perform using the user-submitted data.
+Adobe Experience Manager (AEM) includes [OOTB Submit actions](/help/forms/using/configuring-submit-actions.md) that demonstrate custom tasks you can perform using the user-submitted data.
 For example, you can perform tasks, such as sending email or storing the data.

 ## Workflow for a Submit action {#workflow-for-a-submit-action}